pettni/smooth/README.md

 * Compatible with: autodiff, boost::numeric::odeint, Ceres, ROS
 * Written in an extensible functional programming style

-*This project is currently being developed---breaking changes and bugs should be expected.
-If you are looking for something stable and established, check out [manif][manif-link] and [Sophus][sophus-link].*

 In robotics it is often convenient to work in non-Euclidean manifolds.
 [Lie groups](https://en.wikipedia.org/wiki/Lie_group) are a class of manifolds that are easy to work with due to their symmetries, and that are also good models for many robotic